The Definitive Guide to DB Version Control: Part I, Agile Database Development

 If your competitor can deliver relevant features, faster and with better quality, you're eventually going to lose market share.
 Agile development was born from the need to move more rapidly and deal with ever-changing requirements, while ensuring optimum quality in spite of resource constraints.

 The waterfall methodology's big release concept doesn't cut it anymore – you just can't wait six months until the next roll-out or release.
-Agile development on the other hand is built for more rapid, smaller, and more iterative releases, allowing the development team to complete them faster.
+Agile database development methodology on the other hand is built for more rapid, smaller, and more iterative releases, allowing the development team to complete them faster.

 Of course, the impact radius of changes is also far less than with bigger, more waterfall releases.
 Agility is what is expected from technology companies and IT divisions to support their business needs.